How Does A Revolving Line Of Credit Work?

-PRO TIP: If a business revolving line of credit doesn’t appear on your consumer credit report it can’t influence your personal credit score.
-In certain circumstances it doesn't have to appear and the lender is not required to do so.
+If a business revolving line of credit doesn’t appear on your consumer credit report it can’t influence your personal credit score.
+In certain circumstances, it doesn't have to appear and the lender is not required to report it either...

 Choosing a Revolving Line of Credit

-Make sure you have it on all the fees and Interest rates (the price the money costs).
+Make sure you understand all the fees and Interest rates.
 Often the fees are included in other prices.
 Make sure you get a complete breakdown of all of them so you don’t get surprised.
 Lenders are experts in dressing fees up to look like something else.

-If there are two vendors offering the same terms but one has 24/7 customer service and the other doesn't, the former is the one to go with.
+If there are two vendors offering the same terms but one has 24/7 customer service and the other doesn't.
+The former is the one to go with.
 If two vendors have the same terms but one offers business guidance and counseling this one would be the one to go with.
-Customer service gives you more value for the money you are spending when you buy money from them.
+Customer service gives you more value for the money you are spending when you borrow money from them.

-Final Tips On Using a Revolving Line of Credit
+Final Word On Using a Revolving Line of Credit

 Business lines of credit can work well for businesses with ongoing projects, cash flow fluctuations, and those who want an added source of capital available.
 If you decide to open a LOC, here are some tips on how to use it wisely.